rhel-labs/learn-katacoda/file-permissions/step7.md

 Furthermore, since these are text files, they should not be executable.

-Run the `chmod` command with a level of __600__ to ensure that these files are readable and writeable by the owner, but others cannot access them.
+Run the `chmod` command with a level of __600__ to ensure that these files are readable and writable by the owner, but others cannot access them.
 Using 6 instead of 7 in this case also removes the ability for the owner to execute the text file.
-Finally, adding the `-R` flag will carry outthis operation recursively, removing the need to repeat the operation on each file.
+Finally, adding the `-R` flag will carry out this operation recursively, removing the need to repeat the operation on each file.

 `chmod -R 600 proprietary/`{{execute T1}}